marcusmchale/algrow/README.md

         3.2 Rigures and reports are prepared

 # To do
-  - calibration windows for layout
+  - calibration window for date, time, block regex
-    - consider alternatives for

 # To consider
   - Process image filename during loading to provide date time block etc. rather than during analysis